pman06/alx-higher_level_programming/0x00-python-hello_world/README.md

 7-edges.py - Print out ranges of the work Holberton

 8-concat_edges.py - Source code to print object-oriented programming with Python, followed by a new line.

+9-easter_egg.py -  Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.